 For the purposes of our Featured Artist celebration, however, we fixing our beady eye on Benn’s most well-known alterego: The Flashbulb.

 Benn is particularly direct when it comes to the origins of Flashbulb.
 “In the mid-70′s,” he recounts, “Lee Jordan and Denise Richardson met while vacationing in Virginia.
 Many sexual instances later Denise noticed she was more nauseated than usual.
 9 months later the band was formed, but did not record music for another 14 years.”
 In other words: it’s just him.
 Flashbulb is a one-man operation, and Benn is the brains and talent behind it.

-Hope you’re enjoying the hooks-and-handclaps ultra-melodic indie-rock from our Artist Of The Month Hollerado (we’ve already unleashed an in-depth article on the band, plus discovered their favorite musical moments from the BAMM.tv archives).
+Hope you’re enjoying the hooks-and-handclaps ultra-melodic indie-rock from our Featured Artist Hollerado (we’ve already unleashed an in-depth article on the band, plus discovered their favorite musical moments from the BAMM.tv archives).
 Now we’re widening that search to the big old world of music in general, and finding out exactly what Hollerado are listening to right now …

-We asked our Artist Of The Month – the soon-to-take-over-the-world Canadian rockers Hollerado – to pick their favorite moments from the massive BAMM.tv music archives.
+We asked our Featured Artist – the soon-to-take-over-the-world Canadian rockers Hollerado – to pick their favorite moments from the massive BAMM.tv music archives.
 Let’s take a look at what they chose …